aymenzarour/AIOps-agent/README.md

 ---

 ✅ **Result:**
-You now have an AI-powered monitoring agent that makes your **K3s cluster smarter**, giving you meaningful alerts directly on Telegram — powered by **Google Gemini**.
+You now have an AI-powered monitoring agent that makes your **K3s cluster smarter**, giving you meaningful alerts directly on Telegram.